Latest tweets

 Ireland ratified the UNCRPD in 2018.
 It is an international human rights treaty, It underpins the work of the National Disability Authority.

-We developed a report on the operation of the Irish Sign Language Act 2017.
-We presented a report to the Minister in July 2021 and expect that it will be published by the government in the near future.
+Our report on the operation of the Irish Sign Language Act 2017 was presented to the Minister in July 2021 and was published in January 2023.

 Throughout this website the terms “persons with disabilities” and “disabled people” are used interchangeably.
 The term ‘disabled people’ is recognised by many within the disability rights movement in Ireland to align with the social and human rights model of disability, as it is considered to acknowledge the fact that people with an impairment are disabled by barriers in the environment and society.
 However, we also recognise that others prefer the term “persons with disabilities” because of the inherent understanding in the term that they are first and foremost human beings entitled to human rights.
 This reflects the language used in the UNCRPD.
 Finally, we recognise that some people do not identify as being disabled.